The Competitive Ratio of Threshold Policies for Online Unit-density Knapsack Problems: Introduction

-In Section~\ref{sec:notations} we introduce the model and notations.
-In Section~\ref{sec:singleKnapsack} we introduce our results on a single knapsack.
-Section~\ref{sec:3/7alg} introduces the $3/7$ competitive algorithm relative to the optimal fractional packing, and Section~\ref{sec:0.432alg} introduces the $0.432$ competitive algorithm relative to the optimal integer packing.
+In Section~\ref{sec:Single} we introduce our results on a single knapsack.
+We introduce the notations and then provide an overview of our analytical techniques in Section~\ref{sec:Techniques}.
+Section~\ref{sec:3/7alg} introduces the $\frac{3}{7} = 0.4285$-competitive algorithm relative to the optimal fractional packing, and Section~\ref{sec:0.4324alg} introduces the $0.4324$-competitive algorithm relative to the optimal integer packing.
 Then in Section~\ref{sec::AdWords} we introduce our results on multiple knapsacks.
-Section~\ref{sec:multipleALG} introduces the $0.214$ competitive algorithm, and Section~\ref{sec:multipleUB} introduces the impossibility result for a $0.461$ competitive algorithm.
+Section~\ref{sec:multipleALG} introduces the $0.2142$-competitive algorithm.
+Section~\ref{sec:multipleUB} introduces an upper bound that no algorithm can be more than $0.4605$-competitive, which shows the fundamental challenge that knapsack constraint brings to the wholesale supply chain ordering problem.
 Finally in Section~\ref{sec::computational}, we conduct computational study using real data from a Latin American chain department Store, and show the efficacy of threshold algorithms.